aarati-K/wiscer/README.md

 Operation throughput (and other hardware metrics if configured, see below) is measured for every batch of 1M requests, and the output is stored to file `output.txt` unless an `outputFile` parameter is specified in the workload.
 The directory `workloads/` contains multiple workload files for reference.

-## Configuring Workloads <a name="workload"></a>
+## Generating Workloads <a name="workload"></a>

 Currently, the workload configuration options that Wiscer supports are:

 * `zipf` - Zipfian factor of the workload (zipf=0.0 corresponds to uniform distribution).
-Valid values are any positive float.
+Valid values are positive floating point.
 * `initialSize` - Initial number of keys in the storage engine (hash table) before running any operations.
 * `operationCount` - Number of operations to issue to the configured storage engine.
 * `insertProportion` - Proportion of insert operations.
 * `fetchProportion` - Proportion of fetch operations.
 * `deleteProportion` - Proportion of delete operations.
 * `distShiftFreq` - A shift in popularity distribution occurs after every `distShiftFreq` operations.
-* `distShiftPrct` - How much shift in popularity distribution occurs.
+* `distShiftPrct` - The popularity distribution shifts by `distShiftPrct` every `distShiftFreq` operations.
 50% shift corresponds to the top keys contributing to 50% of the probability falling out of the hot set and randomly being replaced by less popular keys.
 * `storageEngine` - What storage engine to use.
-Options are `ChainedHashing`|`VIPHashing`|`none` (default: `ChainedHashing`).
+Options are `ChainedHashing`|`VIPHashing`|`none` (store workload to disk).
+Default is `ChainedHashing`.
 * `keyPattern` - Pattern of keys to generate.
 Options are `random`|`sequential` (default: `random`).
 * `keyOrder` - The popularity rank of keys relative to the initial insertion order.
-Options are `random` and `sorted` (the last inserted key is the most popular, a.k.a. latest).
+Options are `random`|`sorted` (the last inserted key is the most popular, a.k.a. latest).
 Default is `random`.
 * `outputFile` - Where to store the output of the workload.
 Default is `output.txt`.

 The test workload (file `workloads/test`) that we ran has the following configuration options: